Hora-keven/grpc-communication/README.md

 <h2>Server and client</h2>
 <p>The server implements the services defined on .proto file.
-The client callsremote services methods as if they were local.</p>
+The client calls remote services methods as if they were local.</p>